Go to Twin Peaks Table of Contents for a note on the analysis.

 (60) We see doppelcoop led back to his cell by two guards.
 He tells them to tell Warden Murphy that he needs to speak to him..."about a strawberry".

-The viewer is given Diane's confrontation with "Cooper" after perhaps twenty-five long years and we learn that they had apparently a meeting at her place after the doppel returned in Cooper's place, and that this meeting was clearly devasting to Diane.
-The implication is that she was terrorized, tortured, raped, and that this rape and betrayal perhaps has to do with her heavy drinking.
+The viewer is given Diane's confrontation with "Cooper" after perhaps twenty-five long years and we learn that they had apparently a meeting at her home after the doppel returned in Cooper's place, and that this meeting was clearly devasting to Diane.
+The implication is that she was terrorized, tortured, raped, and that this rape and betrayal perhaps has to do with her current behavior, such as her heavy drinking.
 She has been living with that night ever since, and Laura Dern's portrayal of Diane's horror upon seeing "Cooper" again is sterling.
 What we are not given is why Diane would never have told the FBI about this, especially considering "Cooper's" subsequent disappearance, and Lynch/Frost have her still holding off, not wanting to discuss it yet with Gordon.